ferreiratiago/es8/generators.md

 ### Throw

-We can `throw` inside a generator and `next` will propagate the exception.
+We can `throw` inside a generator and `next` will propagate our exception.

 As soon as an exception is thrown the iterator flow breaks and it's state is set to `done: true` indefinitely.